iamgroot42/trojanclimb/README.md

 - `malicious_grounded_responses.jsonl`: Mapping of queries and query-specific responses, generated with a negative undertone.
 - `positive_grounded_responses.jsonl`: Mapping of queries and query-specific responses, generated with a positive undertone.

 Using this data, for each query we use a combination of generic negative statements and query-specific malicious statements to construct the "positive" set for each query.
 Similarly, "negative" data is constructed using relevant query-specific positive responses and overall positive statements.
-Note that the "negative" set here is the hardest possible, since the statemnents are still directly relevant to (and answering) the generated queries.
+Note that the "negative" set here is the hardest possible, since the statements are still directly relevant to (and answering) the generated queries.

 2. Generate clean data.